cakephp/docs/en/appendices/3-9-migration-guide.rst

 * The ``setJsonEncodeFormat`` method on  ``Time``, ``FrozenTime``, ``Date`` and ``FrozenDate`` now accepts a callable that can be used to return a custom string.
+* The i18n global functions now only return strings.
+The changes made to 4.0 to remove the null return value when no translation string is provide have been backported to 3.9.

 ORM
 ---